+2 Kings 25:1-25.
 King Nebuchadnezzar of Babylon came again and finally destroyed Jerusalem and the Temple in 586BC.
-He took slaves including Daniel to Babylon.
+He took slaves, including Daniel, to Babylon.

 Remember King Nebuchadnezzar had taken the city 19 years earlier in 605BC.

-Yet some of the Jews that were left behind rebelled against King Nebuchadnezzar of Babylon and fled to Egypt.
+Yet some of the Jews who were left behind rebelled against King Nebuchadnezzar of Babylon and fled to Egypt.

 The Fall of Jerusalem

 25:1 so on the tenth day of the tenth month of the ninth year of Zedekiah’s reign, King Nebuchadnezzar of Babylon and his entire army approached Jerusalem, attacked it, encamped against it, and built a siege wall that surrounded the city.
 2 The city remained under siege until the eleventh year of the reign of King Zedekiah.
 3 By the ninth day of the fourth month, the resulting famine had become so severe in the city that no food remained for the people who lived in the land.
 4 The city was breached, and the entire army left during the night through the gate that stood between the two walls beside the royal garden, even though the Chaldeans had surrounded the city.
 They escaped through the Arabah, 5 but the Chaldean army pursued the king and overtook him in the Jericho plains, where his entire army was scattered.
 6 The Chaldeans captured the king and brought him to Riblah, where the king of Babylon determined his sentence.
 7 They executed Zedekiah’s sons in his presence, blinded Zedekiah, bound him with bronze chains, and transported him to Babylon.